 It just gives you more latitude to influence more people.
 So it always depends on who is looking for that power.

 Power makes you more of what you already are

 My Note: Only partially true

 I don’t fully agree here.

-Power can corrupt, and we must be watchful that it doesn’t corrupt those who are tasked to take care of the public good -and we must be watchful it doesn’t corrupt us, too-.
+Power can corrupt, and we must be watchful that it doesn’t corrupt those who are tasked with taking care of the public good -and we must be watchful that it doesn’t corrupt us, too-.

 … But Power Does Change People Around You

 Power might not change you, but it does change how people act around you.

 Generally, people become more manipulative around powerful people and seek to be liked more.